 Boiler Pressure Problem - Hello, where I live, it’s mostly gas furnaces with air conditioners or heat pumps.
 My boiler just started causing problems with high pressure.
 I work in HVAC as a technician but do not have a lot of experience with hot water or steam boilers.
 I’ve been doing this 15 yrs but don’t have a lot of experience diagnosing anything water-related.
 Additionally, it’s a 6-year-old (approximately) Burnham boiler with old cast iron radiators.

 Boiler Pressure Problem - Expansion Tanks

 You have a hot water gas boiler as opposed to a steam boiler.
 Each type of heating system works differently.
-The piping systems are also different along with operating pressures for hydronic heating systems.
+Furthermore, the piping systems are also different along with operating pressures for hydronic heating systems.